Select a device and set acquisition parameters such as frames per trigger, color space, region of interest, and device-specific properties.

 Acquire images from a variety of GenICam GenTL-compliant cameras with USB3 Vision, GigE Vision, and IEEE® 1394 DCAM/IIDC interfaces.

-Acquire images from GigE Vision cameras using an interface that supports GigE-specific functionality.
+Acquire images from GigE Vision (version 2.1) cameras using an interface that supports GigE-specific functionality.

 Acquire images from Camera Link® frame grabbers and cameras from a variety of manufacturers.
 Stream data into MATLAB and Simulink from devices such as line scan cameras and industrial machine vision sensors.